 Your organization can take advantage of several issuing databases to verify identities and reduce fraud.
 The best approach for your business will depend on your business model, your offerings, and the users you most often engage with.

 Benefits: AAMVA verification is extremely simple, convenient, and accurate — as a government entity, the DMV has the most up-to-date information about every driver’s license issued.
 This makes AAMVA a handy source of truth that gives you the ability to verify that the information is real and actually exists inside an objective, issuing database.
-And as driver’s licenses are one of the most common verification tools, verifying that license information is legitimate is often an effective way to catch fake identities.
+And as driver’s licenses are one of the most common forms of ID used for verification, verifying that the information contained within a license is legitimate is an effective way to catch fake identities.

 With TIN verification, you can confirm that a name and a TIN exist as a pair in IRS records, which means you can be fairly confident that a user is a real person.

 Benefits: This method is helpful in identifying both businesses and synthetic identities, especially those based on fake names.
-TIN also provides coverage for immigrants, foreigners, and other individuals without SSNs.
-These groups have been historically excluded from services that require online verification since they don’t always have the needed documents to verify who they are — TIN makes the internet more inclusive for them.
+TIN verification also provides coverage for immigrants, foreigners, and other individuals without SSNs.
+These groups have been historically excluded from services that require online verification since they don’t always have the needed documents to verify who they are.
+TIN verification makes the internet more inclusive for them.

 Sample use case: TIN is best reserved for verifying businesses or individuals who aren’t covered by other verification methods.
 For example, you could use TIN verification for someone without an SSN rather than exclude them from your service altogether.